Suinar/game-on-pyton/README.md

 its my project on python.
-I`m create this por 13y.o , this is game air baloons.
-In this game you destroy air boloons.
-Thenks for your attention)
+I create it at 13y.o , this is game air balloons.
+In this game you destroy air bolloons.
+Thanks for your attention)